Thoughts on Kiznaiver Episodes 8,9, and 10

 But is Katsuhira a complete jerk for rejecting Chidori?

-As much as this scene actively pissed me off and saddened me all at once, I don’t think he was KZNVRepi9huggingwrong.
+As much as this scene actively pissed me off and saddened me all at once, I don’t think he was wrong.
 Katsuhira and Noriko’s past connection has been revealed to be the driving force for the entire plot of this anime.
 In an odd twist, the true purpose of the making our 7 teens into Kiznaivers was to get closer to returning Noriko to normal emotional function, using Katsuhira whom himself was damaged as well.
 Their relationship has been alluded to in the past, such as in episodes 1 and 7, and furthermore Katsuhira’s old mark on his chest reactivates when he embraces Noriko, proving some of her is still inside of him.

 The following scenes were incredibly emotional, but in a more blunt way that I don’t need to expand on.
 The other Kiznaivers reunite with Katsuhira and Noriko in the gym, and everything comes crashing down.
 Chidori is wrought with grief watching her man hugging that blue chick.
 She runs away into the storm, and an angered Tenga shouts at Katsuhira to follow.
 Noriko then points out to Tenga that Niko so obviously loves him, and she runs away as well.
 Finally, the bond of their scar becomes so powerful that they can finally hear another’s thoughts, specifically the thoughts from the heart.
 To me, this was a plain old emotional gut punch.
 Everybody gets filled with another’s sorrow and it continues to multiply among them until their all on the floor writhing in pain.